nickw1/ORB_SLAM3/README.md

 - The examples do not all build as they depend on OpenCV functionality not provided by the emscripten version.

 - Modifications to the ORB-SLAM3 code have been necessary; in particular, all UI features have been deactivated, as the intention is to use a Web UI.
 So Pangolin is *not* a dependency.

-- Not actually tested to see if it works yet!

 ### V0.4: Beta version, 21 April 2021
 **Authors:** Carlos Campos, Richard Elvira, Juan J. Gómez Rodríguez, [José M. M. Montiel](http://webdiis.unizar.es/~josemari/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/).